akanadocs/docs-test/cm/share/sd-customize-example.md

 ...
 &lt;/div&gt;</pre></li>
 	<li>My content made a bunch of references to its own defined css classes, so I had to copy the appropriate section of the www.soa.com CSS into the end of my <strong>custom.less</strong> file (see Customizing <a href="#styles">Styles</a> above).
-		<p>NOTE: because my original footer was in an HTML div using a id of footer instead of using the html footer element I had to change all my CSS elements from applying to an id of footer to applying to the element (remove the #).
+		<p>s: because my original footer was in an HTML div using a id of footer instead of using the html footer element, I had to change all my CSS elements from applying to an id of footer to applying to the element (remove the #).
 For example:</p>
 <pre>#footer .credits .social {
   margin-top: 30px;
   text-align: center;